Seasawher/mathlib4-help/src/tactics.md

 Defined in: `tacticClean_wf`

 This tactic is used internally by lean before presenting the proof obligations from a well-founded definition to the user via `decreasing_by`.
-It is not necessary to use this tactic manuall.
+It is not necessary to use this tactic manually.

 # clear
 Defined in: `Lean.Elab.Tactic.clearExcept`